Skip to content

 Nomination guidelines

 Submissions may be made online by following the links above.
-Please be prepared to submit your personal contact information along with the nominee’s current phone number, email and mailing address, and the nomination criteria specific to each award.
-With exceptions for the Lighting Design and Technological Innovation Award and the Dark Sky Place of the Year Award, self-nominations will not be accepted.
+Please be prepared to submit your personal contact information, the nominee’s current phone number, email, and mailing address, and the nomination criteria specific to each award.
+With the exception of the Lighting Design and Technological Innovation Award and the Dark Sky Place of the Year Award, self-nominations will not be accepted.
 DarkSky staff and members of the DarkSky Board of Directors are not eligible to receive DarkSky Awards.

 Selection process

-Committee deliberations are confidential, and no aspects of the deliberations or the process will be discussed beyond the confines of the committee work with non-committee members.
+Committee deliberations are confidential, and no aspects of the deliberations or the process will be discussed with non-committee members outside the confines of the committee work.

 Winner announcements